animeshon/docs/docs/mission.md

 Animeshon believes that the most effective way to enjoy and discover the content of this industry resides in the *accessibility* and the *ease* to both **consume** and **interact** with the content we love.

-Animeshon aknowledges the passion which brightly burns in the eyes and action of the **wonderful community** which *spontaneusly* keeps this culture alive and swear to give out all what it has to support it's evolution through the development of a technological *Ecosystem* which serves as fundation for the realization of anyone's personal project and idea.
+Animeshon aknowledges the passion which brightly burns in the eyes and action of the **wonderful community** which *spontaneusly* keeps this culture alive and swear to give out all what it has to support it's evolution through the development of a technological *Ecosystem* which serves as foundation for the realization of anyone's personal project and idea.

 <p align="right"><b>By Enthusiasts for Enthusiasts</b></p>